This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 - Take regular care of the shoes, using an eraser or suede brush at least every other day.

-- Store the shoes in a cool area to avoid any artificial heat to prevent them from drying out or fading.
+- Store the shoes in a cool area to avoid any artificial heat to prevent fading of shoes.

 - Pat the shoes dry with paper towels or a terry cloth towel daily, after wearing them.